 Watch on your phone, computer or stream to your TV using one of these compatible devices:

 - Amazon Fire TV (Beta)

-A subscription to fuboTV allows users to stream from two devices at the same time.
-You can pay an extra $5.99 per month to stream from a third device.
+A subscription to fuboTV allows users to stream to two devices at the same time.
+You can pay an extra $5.99 per month to stream to a third device.